narbulut

 The Threat Covers All Major SQL Engines

-Every SQL engine with encryption capabilities can be vulnerable to this type of attack.
-We can summarize the attack surface across major database engines as follows:
+Every SQL engine with encryption capability can be vulnerable to this class of attack.
+The attack surface on the major database engines can be summarized as follows:

 MSSQL

-Uses TDE, Always Encrypted, and Column Encryption as encryption mechanisms.
-The attack surface is very broad.
+Uses TDE, Always Encrypted, and Column Encryption as its encryption mechanisms.
+The attack surface is very wide.

 Oracle

 Uses TDE and Oracle Wallet.
-Has the broadest attack surface; RMAN backups are unusable without the wallet.
+The engine with the widest attack surface; RMAN backups cannot be used without the wallet.

 MySQL/MariaDB

 Uses InnoDB Tablespace Encryption and Binary Log Encryption.
-The replication chain is also affected.
+The replication chain is also impacted.

 PostgreSQL

-Encryption is done through EDB/Cybertec/Crunchy TDE patches and pgcrypto.
+Encryption is provided via EDB/Cybertec/Crunchy TDE patches and pgcrypto.
 More limited in the community edition, but available in enterprise distributions.

 Within the MITRE ATT&CK framework, this attack is classified under the T1486 – Data Encrypted for Impact tactic.